The Average Social Security Check in Every State

 (Image credit: Getty Images)

 The typical Social Security check by state varies significantly from one state to the next; however, state averages can be a bit misleading.
-They may be impacted by more than the general economic conditions and opportunities available in a particular state.
+They might be impacted by more than the general economic conditions and opportunities available in a particular state.

 Be a smarter, better informed investor.

-Sign up for Kiplinger’s Free E-Newsletters
+Sign up for Kiplinger’s Free Newsletters

 Profit and prosper with the best of expert advice on investing, taxes, retirement, personal finance and more - straight to your e-mail.